Crooked River

 Quick Classroom Idea

-Crooked River is written from two alternating points of view.
-However, Chippewa Indian John Amik’s point-of-view isn’t included after every chapter.
+Crooked River is written from two alternating points of view -- the voice of Chippewa John Amik and settler Rebecca Carver.
 Have students reread Chapter 10 (pages 58-61) and write a poem in the voice of John Amik, giving his reaction to the settlers’ treatment of him in Chapter 10.